Hits Radio: Programming

-MFR, Tay FM, Radio Borders and West FM air local Saturday breakfast shows (6-9am).
-Clyde 1, Forth 1, and Northsound 1 simulcast a joint Saturday breakfast show.

 News

 Bauer's newsrooms across the UK air local news bulletins hourly from 6 am to 7 pm on weekdays and from 7 am to 1 pm on Saturdays and Sundays.

 Headlines are broadcast on the half-hour during weekday breakfast and drivetime shows, alongside traffic bulletins.
 National bulletins air on Hits Radio UK.

 At weekends, bespoke networked bulletins air from 2 pm (until 6 pm on Saturdays and 4 pm on Sundays) - separate bulletins are produced for England & Wales and for Scotland.

 At all other times, mainly evening & overnight, hourly national bulletins originate from Sky News Radio in London.